jundalisay/superb/content/en/research/benham/palmistry/part-2/chapter-05-heart.md

 - rise high on the Mount of Jupiter (24), or in that vicinity, and
 - trace its way across the hand just under the Mounts, and not by any means low enough to be in the location of the Head line.

+## Absent Heart Line

-A missing Heart line shows a lack of sympathy and affection.
-It warns of one who is coldblooded, selfish, and who desires personal success even at the expense of others.
-It is a bad marking, which easily leads from mere selfishness into hypocrisy, deceit, lack of candor, and positive dishonesty.
+**A missing Heart line shows a lack of sympathy and affection.**
+- It warns of one who is coldblooded, selfish, and who desires personal success even at the expense of others.
+- It is a bad marking, which easily leads from mere selfishness into hypocrisy, deceit, lack of candor, and positive dishonesty.

 <!-- The Line Of Heart 181 No. 24.  -->